YugabyteDB-University/YugabyteDB-Voyager/README.md

 ## New to Github and Gitpod?
 Here's how to start...

 - First, create a Github account.
 It's free. [https://github.com/join](https://github.com/join) Then, in a browser, open the Gitpod link for the GitHub repository.
 It's a prefix -  gitpod.io/# - and entire URL for the repository.
-For example, `gitpod.io/#https://github.com/gitpod-io/website``
+For example, `gitpod.io/#https://github.com/gitpod-io/website`
 - Optionally, to make this a seamless one click installation, install the Gitpod browser extension.
 To learn more about the extension, see [https://www.gitpod.io/docs/browser-extension](https://www.gitpod.io/docs/browser-extension)
 - You will need to authorize Gitpod to use your GitHub account.
 Select Authorize gitpod.io.
 - Select your default editor, VS Code Browser.
 Select Continue.
 - Depending on the image configuration, it may take a few minutes for the image to build and to deploy to workspace.

+## Presentation from DSS
+You will find the presentation as a PDF in this repository:
+- `[DSS 2023] Migrate from MySQL to Highly Available PostgreSQL.pdf``

 ### FAQS